mnemnion/gork/doc/orcish.md

 ###Comments

 `\` toggles the 'comment' mode.
 This actually writes to a special pad in memory in a circular queue, and the second `\` writes the range to a defined area of memory.
-The former is the `gab`, the latter is the `drp`, which is roughly the same as the Orc's state model.
+The former is the `gab`, the latter is in the `drp`, which is roughly the same as the Orc's state model.

 An umbilical system doesn't really need comments: this behavior plays a role in Orcish communication, both to sideband communication and to provide a dense block of data.
 This data can't have `\` in it, clearly, and should be composed of chaz, probably.